 Here, you will be looking at how it can help students to create a piece of persuasive writing, but it can also be easily adapted for teaching descriptive, narrative and argumentative styles.

-Their letters need to be able to convey not only their personal feelings, but also to justify their views in the wider context of the Suffragette movement.
+Pupils need to write a letter from an imprisoned Suffragette to their sibling, explaining why they are willing to go to prison for their cause.
+The letters need to be able to convey not only their personal feelings, but also to justify their views in the wider context of the Suffragette movement.

 It should also make clear arguments in favour of what they are doing, and the results they hope to gain from it.

 7 | Write and argue